Sydney Law School: NICA Ranking

+The NICA rankings evaluate law schools based on their performance in moot court competitions.
+The rankings consider two factors: the weight of the competitions, determined by the number of participating law schools, and the advancement of teams within these competitions.
+The system provides a straightforward comparison of law schools' performance in moot courts.

+Sydney Law School is consistently a top performer in international moot court competitions, obtaining an average world ranking of 80th and an average Australian ranking of 4th.

 Campus

-Former St. James Campus
+Former St James Campus

 The law school building on Phillip Street in the centre of Sydney's legal and business district was the home of the Sydney Law School until early 2009.
-While the faculty is now located in the New Law School building on the main Camperdown campus of the university, some classes and other functions continued to be hosted on the St. James campus until 2015, and students could still submit assignments there.
+While the faculty is now located in the New Law School building on the main Camperdown campus of the university, some classes and other functions continued to be hosted on the St James campus until 2015, and students could still submit assignments there.
 As of 1 July 2015, the building is no longer owned by the university, and the law school's CBD operations have been relocated to 133 Castlereagh Street, Sydney.

-The former St. James campus is bounded by Elizabeth, King, and Phillip Streets and is opposite the Supreme Court of New South Wales.
+The former St James campus is bounded by Elizabeth, King and Phillip streets and is opposite the Supreme Court of New South Wales.
 The building consists of 13 dedicated levels, three of which are underground.
 Level four is the ground entrance level and housed the assembly hall, a foyer, and some offices; levels one and two housed "Harvard-style" lecture theatres; level three housed a staff car park and other amenities; level five housed University of Sydney Union premises, including the office of the Sydney University Law Society (SULS), until their relocation to the New Law School Building on the Main Campus at Camperdown and Darlington.
 The Sydney University Law Library and the Faculty of Law's information desk were located on levels seven to ten and twelve, respectively.
 These facilities have since relocated to level zero to one and level three of the New Law Building, respectively.

 The building was constructed in 1969 in the brutalist architectural style.
 Busts of classical orators and jurists adorn the Phillip Street entrance, while the University of Sydney crest is found on the Elizabeth Street and Phillip Street entrance.
-The former St. James campus is located near St. James railway station and Martin Place railway station and is serviced by a bus stop outside its entrance on Elizabeth Street.
+The former St James campus is located near S. James railway station and Martin Place railway station and is serviced by a bus stop outside its entrance on Elizabeth Street.